-Statistical Machine Learning (W4400)

-Fall 2014

-https://courseworks.columbia.edu

-John P. Cunningham jpc2181@columbia.edu Benjamin Reddy bmr2136@columbia.edu
+Statistical Machine Learning (W4400) Fall 2015 https://courseworks.columbia.edu John P. Cunningham jpc2181@columbia.edu TBD tbd@columbia.edu TBD tbd@columbia.edu

 Course Syllabus

 Description

 The use of statistical models in computer algorithms allows computers to make decisions and predictions, and to perform tasks that traditionally require human cognitive abilities.
 Machine learning is the interdisciplinary field at the intersection of statistics and computer science which develops such statistical models and interweaves them with computer algorithms.
 It underpins many modern technologies, such as speech recognition, Internet search, bioinformatics and computer vision-Amazon's recommender system, Google's driverless car and the most recent imaging systems for cancer diagnosis are all based on Machine Learning technology.